nivenly/website/content/en/donate/_index.md

 As a [general member](/governance#general-membership) you help shape the Foundation by participating in the [governance](/governance) process.
 This means you can vote on the decisions of the Nivenly Foundation.

-General membership is open to anyone who agress to abide by the  [Nivenly Covenant](https://nivenly.org/covenant/), and costs $7.00 USD/per month.
+General membership is open to anyone who agress to abide by the  [Nivenly Covenant](https://nivenly.org/covenant/), and costs $7.00 USD/per month plus fees.

 <p><a class="btn btn-lg btn-secondary" href="https://opencollective.com/nivenly-foundation/contribute/general-membership-individual-52378/checkout?interval=month&amount=7&name=&legalName=&email=" target="_blank">
   Join as a General Member